AXI0MH1VE/Axiomhive-Leete/README.md

 ## 👤 About

+**Authors/Operators:**
-**Author/Operator:** Alexis Adams (Eric Adams)
+- Alexis Adams
+- Eric Adams

-Axiomhive-Leete is developed and maintained by Alexis Adams as part of the AxiomHive engineering initiative.
+Axiomhive-Leete is developed and maintained by Alexis Adams and Eric Adams as part of the AxiomHive engineering initiative.
 For professional inquiries and collaboration opportunities, reach out via [@DevdollzAi](https://x.com/DevdollzAi) or through AxiomHive brand platforms.

 ---